JetBrains/create-react-kotlin-app/README.md

       Ticker.kt
 ```

-It's a simple app that shows the current time.<br>
+It's a simple app that shows the time that passed since the app was opened.<br>
 Once the installation is done, you can run some commands inside the project folder:

 ### `npm start` or `yarn start`